SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

             marks:
               -
                 type: lead
+            text: 'The Transgender Justice Teach-in is dedicated to centering trans, nonbinary, and intersex knowledge, experiences, and liberation. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
             text: 'This program, held annually in the fall, is a partnership between the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota-Duluth''s Gender and Sexuality Initiatives.
 More information about the fall 2022 Transgender Justice Teach-in will be made available later this year.'
     type: content
     enabled: true